qikuta/quentinikuta.com/Q-Bike-Repair.md

 _The pro-level tune up, bike assembly, and the works require the pick up & drop off fee._

 ## The Team
-_Quentin Ikuta_
 _Quentin Ikuta is a seasoned mechanic with experience at Chilkoot Cyclery and Now Bikes.
 When he's not working on customer's bikes, he keeps himself busy working on friend's bikes as well as his own._
 _![](Q-pic.JPG)_

-_Jack Swift_
 _Jack Swift is a self-taught and very well versed mechanic.
 Ask him about anything from mechanics to pro bike racing.
 Jack is the go to man to complement this full service bicycle repair department._
 _![](Jack-pic.JPG)_

  <a href="https://www.facebook.com/Qs-Bike-Repair-103711121461207/services/?view_public_for=103711121461207&ref=page_internal">See the Facebook Page for details</a>